 Distribute your instances

-Create instances across more than one region and zones so that you have alternative virtual machine instances to point to if a zone or region containing one of your instances is disrupted.
-If you host all your instances in the same zone or region, you won’t be able to access any of these instances if that zone or region becomes unreachable.
+Create instances across more than one region and zone so that you have alternative virtual machine instances to point to if a zone or region containing one of your instances is disrupted.
+If you host all your instances in the same zone or region, you will not be able to access any of these instances if that zone or region becomes unreachable.